duckies/cop4331c-form-submission-system/docs/CONFIGURATION.md

 These augment how the JWT tokens are generated and how long they last before expiring.

 - **TOKEN_EXPIRATION_HOURS** determins how long an authentication token will remain valid in hours.
 This setting can be ommited, and in doing so will default to a 24-hour token expiration time.
 As we use JWT tokens, it's not possible to invalidate all tokens without modifying the secret below, so we do not recommand setting this to an unreasonably high number in an attempt to make authentication permanent.
-- **TOKEN_SECRET** is a secret string only the client should know used to encrypt and decrypt the client's authentication token.
+- **TOKEN_SECRET** is a required secret string only the client should know used to encrypt and decrypt the client's authentication token.
 Changing this token will immediately invalidate any currently authenticated devices of the client's.

 ## Development Settings